GSA/us-data-federation/tools.md

 permalink: /tools/
 ---

-## The U.S. Data Federation wants to curate and create reusable tools to support federated data efforts.
-The reusable tools are intended to include capabilities around data validation, automated aggregation, and the development and documentation of data specifications.
+## The U.S. Data Federation is curating and creating reusable tools to support data validation, automated aggregation, and the development and documentation of data specifications.

-### **Django Data Ingest**
+### Django Data Ingest

 The first tool prototyped through this effort is a reusable Django project that manages data submitted as file uploads to a central gathering point.
 It performs data validation, basic change tracking, and duplicate file handling.

-Learn more about the tool and track its development on [GitHub](https://github.com/18F/django-data-ingest/blob/master/README.md).
+Learn more about the tool and track its development on [GitHub](https://github.com/18F/django-data-ingest/blob/master/README.md)

 #### Features